justjenb-fairoaksit/microsoft-authentication-library-for-js/lib/msal-browser/apiReview/msal-browser.api.md

     static supportsBrowserPerformance(): boolean;
 }

-// Warning: (ae-forgotten-export) The symbol "IWindowStorage" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "BrowserStorage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented)